Shinto, Buddhism and the Japanese belief system

 Religion in Japan is a wonderful mish-mash of ideas from Shintoism and Buddhism.
 Unlike in the West, religion in Japan is rarely preached, nor is it a doctrine.
 Instead it is a moral code, a way of living, almost indistinguishable from Japanese social and cultural values.

 Japanese religion is also a private, family affair.
-It is separate from the state; there are no religious prayers or symbols in a school graduation ceremony for example.
-Religion is little discussed in every day life and the majority of Japanese do not worship regularly or claim to be religious.
-However most people turn to religious rituals in birth, marriage and death and take part in spiritual matsuri or festivals throughout the year.
+It is separate from the state; there are no religious prayers or symbols in a school graduation ceremony, for example.
+Religion is rarely discussed in every day life and the majority of Japanese do not worship regularly or claim to be religious.

 Religion and the Emperor